este/este/packages/api/validators/README.md

 # Validators

-Validators belong to API because API holds the truth and because of Prisma tooling.
+Validators belong to API because API holds the truth.
+Validators are pure functions so they can be used everywhere.